Overview of Genital Licking in Dogs

 - Coagulopathies (bleeding disorders) including thrombocytopenia (decreased platelet count) and ingestion of rat poison

 - Urinary incontinence (inability to hold urine) secondary to an ectopic (abnormally placed) ureter or improperly functioning sphincter (tissue that acts like a door, controlling the release of urine)

-Causes of Licking Genitals in Female Dogs
+Causes for Licking Genitals in Female Dogs

 In females, abnormal vaginal discharge can result in excessive licking.
 Vaginal discharge is any substance emanating (flowing) from the vulvar labia (the external female genitals).
 Vaginal discharge may be a normal part of the heat cycle in dogs or as a normal finding in the postpartum (afterbirth) period, sometimes lasting 6 to 8 weeks.
-Causes of excessive abnormal discharge include:

 - Urogenital tract infections (urinary tract infection, pyometra/infected uterus)